vsemi/anti-tailgating/README.md

 #### 3. make sure there is no person or any non-fixed objects in the FOV area, ie ladders, stools, boxes etc, before powering on the device
 #### 4. If there are doors possibley in the FOV, close all of the doors before powering on the device

+#### 5. USB cable to be used in this instruction, needs to be high-quality Type-A to USB Type-C cable.
+Some Type-C cables for phone charger, will not work.

 # Installing Device

 Ideally, the device should be installed 2.5 to 3.5 meters above the ground, directly above the entrance, and facing down.
 Refer to below image for device field of view.